elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 Our game is starting to take shape!
 We now have working game states, so players can see a start screen, play the game, view a success state, and also restart from the game over screen.

-This is a great start, but let's keep working towards improving our gameplay and injecting some fun in the next chapter.
+Ideally we'd like to add a lot more features for our game.
+But now that we have a game with a working scoring mechanism, let's switch gears and work on integrating our game with the Phoenix back-end.